-The developers of STE came up with a dictionary of about 900 allowed words.
+The developers of Simplified Technical English (STE) came up with a dictionary of about 900 allowed words.
 Here, you can not only see what words and what forms you should use but also which ones you should avoid.

 The first rule this follows is to use ambiguous words only to express one of many meanings.
 This makes your instructions concise, and your employees never have to reread or listen again to the instruction to find out what meaning you’re talking about exactly.
-This means: Use words with their actual, not their transferred meaning.
-Neither use the same word once as a verb and once as an adjective, for example the word ‘close’ is okay as a verb in ‘close the door’ but not as an adjective meaning ‘near’.
-Otherwise you confuse your workers.
+This means: use words with their actual, not their transferred meaning.
+Don’t use the same word once as a verb and once as an adjective, for example, the word ‘close’ is okay as a verb in ‘close the door’ but not as an adjective meaning ‘near’.
+Otherwise, you confuse your workers.